Crosscountry-Norway win women's relay, Sweden fight back to take silver

 Anchor Jonna Sundling battled it out with Finland for much of the final race segment until pulling away near the end.

+"It’s a great feeling.
+We’ve been fourth as a team many times, and I’ve lost in the last 100m many times, so today I wanted to make sure we don’t need to battle for that," said Jasmi Joensuu, who raced the last lap for Finland.

-The competition was marked by multiple crashes from the start, as skiers dealt with rain and slush, making the classic portion of the race particularly challenging.
+The competition was marked by multiple crashes from the start, as skiers dealt with rain and slush, making the classic portion of the race, where racers mostly ski inside set tracks, particularly challenging.